bibermann/doco-cli/docs/installation.md

 We assume that you use `bash` as your main shell.

-If you use `zsh` or `fish`, you need to do different things at these steps:
+If you use `zsh` or `fish`, you need to do different things at the following steps:
 - Install » `# Add to $PATH`
 - Uninstall